markbaaijens/rpmusicserver/README.md

 Steps to get back on track:
 * shut down the Pi
+* unplug the usbbackup-disk from the Pi
+* unplug the usbdata-disk from the Pi
+* plug the usbbackup-disk into your local machine
 * rename the label of the backup-disk from `usbbackup` to `usbdata`
-  * use your favorite disk-tool (Disks, gparted, etc.) on your PC or laptop
+  * for renaming the disk, use your favorite disk-tool (Disks, gparted, etc.)
-  * unplug the usbdisk
+* unplug the newly renamed disk (which is now `usbdata`) from your local machine
-* connect the newly renamed usbdisk to the Pi and boot up
+* connect the renamed disk to the Pi
+* boot up the Pi
 * check if everything is working correctly (smb, transcoding, lms, etc.)

-By now, the backup-disk has been automagically changed into a data-disk by now and you can go on from the last backup that you made.
+By now, the backup-disk has been automagically changed into a data-disk and you can go on from the last backup that you made.

+Note.
+As a bonus, you might rename the original usbdata-disk from `usbdata` to `usbbackup` and plug it into the Pi.
+Then you can do your backups again, as usual.

 _In case of a remote backup_, you have more work to do:
 * reformat a (new) disk for usbdata-usage (see instructions above)